richardblondet/create-react-app-starter/README.md

 <h1 align="center">React Application Starter Kit</h1>

 ## Overview
-This Starter Kit is an opinionated application for frontend development built with `create-react-app`.
+This Starter Kit is an opinionated application for frontend    built with `create-react-app`.
 I built this to stay productive with projects that would require/need all these features.
 A solid starting point for prototyping MVPs and/or world class react apps.

 ### Features